jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 16/12/22

-Contribution by Rishabh and Jonathan
+Contribution by Rishabh and Jonathan:

 1) We extracted the first 15 youtube comments from the random youtube videos irrespective of its genre.
 2) We took approximately 3000 comments.